molecule/molecule.github.io/_post/prelims from my perspective.md

 	- Define "being there".
 I said "physically co-located" and emphasized that the goal was always for people at a distance to not feel like they were at a disadvanage to people who were physically present.
 I referenced Skype/video-conferencing system as one way geographically-disparate participants are at a disadvantage.
 2. Core concepts and ideas.
 	- I described the 5 projects the authors list.
 Amorphous Groups, Online Profile, Anonymity, Semisynchronous Discussions, and Soundpaper (Clarity, Archiving, and I blanked on Feedback so didn't mention it).
 	- What besides "being there" would the authors use to measure success?
-I stumbled on this a lot, and eventually talked about how the authors wanted to stop focusing on 'distance' and instead measure what was actually important to the experience, namely social presence and richness of information.
+I stumbled on this a lot, couldn't remember teh authors specifically mentioning this, but finally remembered one sentence about how social psychologists measure this kind of thing.
+So I talked about how the authors wanted to stop focusing on 'distance' and instead measure what was actually important to the experience, namely social presence and richness of information.
 3. Speculation about why it might be controversial.
 	- I said because people at the time would have been wanting to push technology forward and always increase it, and this paper sort of argues that that is wasted energy, and that the field woud be better served by moving in different directions.
 4. Modern implementations / interpretations of the core concepts.